PeggyJV/steward/docs/01-Configuration.md

 The path to the trusted CA used to sign the Strategy Provider's client certificate

-> :warning: Please leave this value unset for now as it defaults to the Peggy JV CA internally
+> :warning: Please leave this value unset for now as it defaults to the Seven Seas CA internally

 ```
 [server]